How to Wire a Duplex Receptacle: Step-by-Step Guide

 What are the most important NEC receptacle requirements for a standard duplex receptacle installation?

-For a standard duplex receptacle, key NEC requirements include: proper AFCI circuit protection for most dwelling areas, GFCI protection for wet/damp locations (kitchens, baths, garages), adherence to the tamper-resistant receptacle code, correct box fill calculations, and proper conductor sizing for the circuit’s amperage.
+For a standard duplex receptacle, key NEC requirements include: proper AFCI circuit protection for dwelling locations (where required), GFCI protection for wet/damp locations (kitchens, baths, garages), adherence to the tamper-resistant receptacle code for dwelling units, correct box fill calculations per Article 314, and proper conductor sizing for the circuit’s amperage.
 Knowing how to wire a receptacle outlet to these standards is essential for a compliant installation.